polyfact/polyfire-chat-react-vite-ts-boilerplate/README.md

 ## 📜 License

-This magic is under the MIT License.
+This project is under the MIT License.
 Check out `LICENSE` for details.

 ---